RPA vs “traditional” technology solutions such as macros and scripts

-When asked if RPA can be likened to macros and scripts, replying “yes” is actually too simplistic an answer, and understates the significant additional value and potential from RPA vs “traditional” technology solutions, such as macros, scripts and similar technologies.
+When asked if Robotic Process Automation (RPA) can be likened to macros and scripts, replying “yes” is actually too simplistic an answer, and understates the significant additional value and potential from RPA vs “traditional” technology solutions, such as macros, scripts and similar technologies.

 Before RPA, similar automations were implemented via scripts and macros.
 However, one was extremely limited to what was possible to achieve.
 These scripts were working relatively well when interacting with a single app (think Selenium for web automation), but when it comes to interacting within multiple applications, things tend to get a lot more complicated.